Leslie Van Houten, follower of cult leader Charles Manson, released from California prison

 “She’s still trying to get used to the idea that this real,” Tetreault told The Associated Press.

-She is expected to spend about a year in transitional housing, learning basic skills such as how to go to the grocery store and get a debit card, according to her attorney.

-Van Houten, now in her 70s, received a life sentence for helping Manson’s followers carry out the August 1969 killings of Leno LaBianca, a grocer in Los Angeles, and his wife, Rosemary.
+Van Houten, now in her 70s, was originally sentenced to death for helping Manson’s followers carry out the August 1969 killings of Leno LaBianca, a grocer in Los Angeles, and his wife, Rosemary.
+Her sentence was later commuted to life in prison when the California Supreme Court overturned the state’s death penalty law in 1972.
+Voters and state lawmakers eventually reinstated the death penalty, but it did not apply retroactively.

 The LaBiancas were killed in their home, and their blood was smeared on the walls afterward.
-Van Houten later described holding Rosemary LaBianca down with a pillowcase over her head as others stabbed her, before she stabbed the woman more than a dozen times as well.
+Van Houten later described holding Rosemary LaBianca down with a pillowcase over her head as others stabbed her.
+Then, ordered by Manson follower Charles “Tex” Watson to “do something,” Van Houten said, she picked up a knife and stabbed the woman more than a dozen times.

 The slayings happened the day after Manson followers killed actress Sharon Tate and four others.
 Van Houten, who was 19 at the time, did not participate in the Tate killings.

+“More than 50 years after the Manson cult committed these brutal killings, the victims’ families still feel the impact,” the governor’s office said in a July 7 statement.

-The appellate court’s ruling in May reversed an earlier decision by Newsom, who rejected parole for Van Houten in 2020.
-She had been recommended for parole five times since 2016.
-All of those recommendations were rejected by either Newsom or former Gov. Jerry Brown.
+In all, Van Houten had been recommended for parole five times since 2016.
+All of those recommendations were denied by either Newsom or former Gov. Jerry Brown.

+Cory LaBianca, Leno LaBianca’s daughter, said last week that her family was heartbroken by the possibility that Van Houten could be released.

+Van Houten, a former high school cheerleader and homecoming princess, saw her life spiral out of control at 14 following her parents’ divorce.
+She turned to drugs and became pregnant but said her mother forced her to abort the fetus and bury it in the family’s backyard.

 Manson died in prison in 2017 of natural causes at age 83 after nearly half a century behind bars.